drvinceknight/gt/docs/meetings/02-rationalisation.rst

 Capture all of the above (on the white board) and discuss each action and why they were taken.

+Ask students to repeat the game against each other in groups of two (use "days of doing the dishes perhaps?").

 Iterated elimination of dominated strategies
 ********************************************